0E9B061F/archivedir/README.md

 * `-z DEPTH`
   Maximum deth to descend to when considering files to archive.
 Default: 1
 * `-x`
   Enable sticky files.
-Files with names in allcaps are sticky.
-Sticky files will never be archived,
+Files with the sticky extension will never be archived.
+By default this is `x`.
+  For example, `foo.x`, `bar.x.note`, and `baz.test.x.md` will all be
+  considered sticky.
+* `-X EXTENSION`
+  Specify the extension used to mark files as sticky.
+  Default: "x"
 * `-m`
   Include month in dated archive name.
 * `-d`